w3f/polkadot-wiki/docs/learn/how-to/nomination-pools-guide.md

 Similar to nominating manually, the funds will need to be fully unlocked after the unbonding period ends.
 Withdrawing completely ends the relationship to the pool, allowing you to join a different pool if desired.

 To do this, select the "Withdraw unbonded" button from the menu above after the necessary period of time has elapsed.
-If you would like to unbond all funds, it is highly recommended that you use the "all unbonded" toggle.
+If you would like to unbond all funds, it's highly recommended that you use the "all unbonded" toggle.
 Doing so ensures that all funds are unbonded, even some that may not display due to rounding by the UI.

 * * *